 Tickets are just $1 online and can be reserved here (tickets aren’t necessary in January and February outside of holiday weekends).
 Make sure to leave time to go through the security screening before your tour.

-If your timing is flexible, see our thoughts on the best time to visit Philadelphia.
+If your timing is flexible, see our thoughts on the best time to visit.

-Carpenters’ Hall is another one of the top free places to visit in Philadelphia.
-It was here in 1774 that colonial delegates to the First Continental Congress voted to take a stand against the King of England.
+Carpenters’ Hall is another one of the top free places to visit in the city.
+In 1774, delegates to the First Continental Congress met here and voted to take a stand against the King of England.
 The delegates’ chairs and the original banner from the 1788 Constitutional parade are displayed in the hall, and you’ll frequently find other rotating historical exhibits.
 The museum is small, but it’s worth a quick visit.

 Museum of the American Revolution

-The exhibits are designed to make the stories engaging for visitors of all ages and to examine points of view that have often been overlooked.
-We were surprised to find the perspectives of women and Native and Black Americans included, since these groups are often left out of much of the discussion about independence and the American Revolution.
+Exhibits are designed to be engaging for adults and kids and to examine points of view that are often overlooked.
+We were surprised to find the perspectives of women and Native and Black Americans included, which provides a new way to see the stories of the Revolution.

-A thorough visit to the museum takes around 3 hours.
+A thorough visit takes around 3 hours.
 However, you can hit the highlights as quickly as you’d like if you want to see the museum without having it dominate your whole day.

 Lunch at Spruce Street Harbor Park